 With regard to examination-related matters, students may first contact the Examination board of the Institute for Computing and Information Sciences (contact details can be found further on in this chapter).
 In the case of conflict, students can appeal to the Examination Appeals Board of the Radboud University Nijmegen.
-The procedure to be followed is described in the Vademecum for Students, which can be obtained from the Bureau of Registration of the Radboud University.
+The procedure to be followed is described in the "Studentenstatuut", on www.ru.nl/studenten.